daler/sphinxdoc-test/README.rst

         - change to ``docs`` dir and run ``make html`` to generate the html docs in your docs repo.
 This should not make any changes to the main repo, so you don't have to commit again
+        - if you're making a PDF manual, make that too with ``make latexpdf``.
+Depending on where you're putting the PDF manual, you'll have to commit and push the new version as well.
         - change to the docs repo

     * Next, in the docs repo: